Dyslexia affects

 Dyslexia is reading words backward

 People with dyslexia do not see words backward.
 Letter reversal is a common part of reading development in young children.
-However, persistent difficulty with letter reversals in reading and writing beyond primary grades may be a flag for concern as it takes many more exposures for a dyslexic child to differentiate letters that are mirror images, or visually similar.
+However, persistent difficulty with letter reversals in reading and writing beyond primary grades may be a flag for concern as it takes many more exposures for a dyslexic child to differentiate letters that are visually similar or represented as mirror images.

 Kids with dyslexia just need to try harder